purduehackers/evergreen/engineering/boat/DESIGN_DOC.md

 ### Security

+Authentication can be handled through Passports.

-ACLs can be a mix of Github and Google Docs.
+ACLs can be a mix of style from Github and Google Docs.

 Roles:
 - Admin: can manage all aspects of a collection